Den Brother

-Den Brother is a 2010 Disney Channel Original Movie starring Hutch Dano and G Hannelius.
+Den Brother is a 2010 American comedy-drama film released as a Disney Channel Original Movie.
+It stars Hutch Dano and G Hannelius.
 The film premiered on August 13, 2010 on Disney Channel.

 Plot

 Alex Pearson (Hutch Dano) is a self-absorbed, but avid Lemon Oaks High School hockey player who is seeking the attention of Matisse Burrows (Kelsey Chow), the most beautiful girl in school.
 Alex also wants a car, but his widowed father Jasper refuses to help financially, stating that Alex's "attitude" needs to improve, citing Alex's recent suspension from the hockey team for showboating; Alex also wants a spot on the All-Stars hockey team, but his tendency to showboat prevents him from getting on.
 In order to become more creditable with his father, Alex has to do chores and babysit his little sister, Emily (G. Hannelius).
 Meanwhile, the leader of Emily's Bumble Bee troop has just been informed her husband got a great job offer in another part of the country, and hastily leaves without arranging for a successor, which the girls worry their troop will be dissolved.
 Alex tells the girls he will be the substitute scoutmaster, and he uses the alias of "Mrs. Zamboni" to fool parents and the Bumblebee council.

 The Bumble Bee troop has to work to be able to attend the Camporee, the most important Bumble Bee event of the year, by selling cookies and completing various badges.
 Alex helps the girls earn the badges, and they in turn help him get a date with Matisse, who is a senior Bumble Bee.
 At the same time, he also stands up for the other Den Mothers to Dina (Vicki Lewis), a very controlling Den Mother.